 A pixel is one dot of information, and digital photographs are made up of millions of these dots.
 To make the calculations more palpable, we use the term megapixels (mega = million).
 So if a camera has 18 megapixels, the photographs are comprised of 18 million tiny dots.

-You shouldn’t totally ignore megapixels either.
+As described above in relation to the image sensor, the number of megapixels can be misleading.
+If Camera X has 24 megapixels and Camera Y has 12 megapixels, this does not necessarily mean that Camera X produces higher-quality images.
+If Camera Y has a larger sensor, higher ISO sensitivity, and a superior lens, you can expect better photos from fewer megapixels.You shouldn’t totally ignore megapixels either.
 An astute camera buyer should look at sensor size first, then the number of megapixels, and try to gauge how those two numbers stack up against the competition (we’ve tried to make things easier with our handy comparison table above).
 Generally, the more you pay for a camera the larger the sensor and higher the number of megapixels.

 In terms of overall video quality, there is more to evaluate than just the resolution.
 The quality of the autofocus, ISO sensitivity, size of image sensor, and other features like image stabilization all play a role in the video your point-and-shoot produces.
 Dedicated videographers also like to experiment with different movie speeds, with the most common being 60 fps, 30 fps, and 24 fps.
 Pricier point-and-shoots usually offer more video speeds to choose from.